Award Flight Savings Calculator

 6. 6

-Examine the calculated total savings, actual cents per mile, and your remaining balance to determine if it's a worthwhile redemption.
+Examine the calculated total savings, actual cents per mile, your remaining balance, and the detailed insights panel to determine if it's a worthwhile redemption.

 Example Calculation